jupyterlab-contrib/jlab-enhanced-cell-toolbar/README.md

 > The default JupyterLab icon names can be found in the [ui-components](https://github.com/jupyterlab/jupyterlab/blob/master/packages/ui-components/src/icon/iconimports.ts) package.

-- _leftSpace_: The left empty white space in pixel.
+- _leftSpace_: The left empty white space width in pixel.
 For example, using the following settings:

 ```json
 {